devopology/metrics-exposition-plugin/README.md

 The password required for the keystore is in an obfuscated format.

-Use the BASH script `./generate-obfuscated-password.sh` to generated an obfuscated password / configuration value
+Use the BASH script `./generate-obfuscated-password.sh` to generate an obfuscated password (configuration value)

 ## Build